hrothgar/5coins/README.md

     The same as the main routine, but it runs a little slower since it collects information with a slightly finer granularity.
 Instead of simply binning the 3s, 4s, and 5s, it builds a vector `cointrials` in which each element is in {3,4,5} and corresponds to a single trial.
 Also prints verbose output each 100,000 trials.
 3.  **coins_plot.m**

-    The funnest one of them all, this script pauses between trials to display graphically the result of the last throw.
+    To illustrate the problem in *stunning 2-D*, this script pauses between trials to display graphically the result of the last throw.
 Hit enter at the terminal to reiterate.